-Early loyalist murals express the connection between Britain and Northern Ireland.
+Pre-Troubles (pre-1969) murals in the Protestant/unionist/loyalist (PUL) tradition express the connection between Britain and Northern Ireland.

-While all of the themes listed express identity with and loyalty to Britain and the Empire, the greatest number of murals relate to a founding period of Protestantism in Ireland, the Williamite Wars, and two events in particular: the Siege Of Derry and (especially) the Battle Of The Boyne.
+The greatest number of murals relate to the establishment of English Protestantism over the Catholic inhabitants of Ireland, the Williamite Wars, and two events in particular: the Siege Of Derry and (especially) the Battle Of The Boyne.

 The siege began in December 1688.
 The recently deposed king of England (and Catholic) James II hoped to regain the throne using a mostly-loyal Ireland as a stronghold.
 His forces under MacDonnell attempted to secure the few remaining cities – including Derry – that were not loyal to him.
 When the ‘redshank’ army appeared outside Derry, thirteen apprentice boys on their own initiative grabbed the keys and secured the city (the “shutting of the gates”).
 When James himself appeared at the head of additional forces in April 1689, he was rebuffed with cries of “No surrender” and the siege continued.
 It lasted until July 1689, the “relief of Derry” coming with the “breaking of the boom” across the river Foyle by the ship Mountjoy.